creode/wordpress-blocks/docs/utility-blocks/integrated-pattern.md

 ## Best Practices

-1. **Pattern Registration** - Register all patterns in your theme, don't rely on database-stored patterns
+1. **Consistent Slugs** - Use consistent, descriptive slugs for patterns across all environments
-2. **Documentation** - Document which patterns your theme requires
+2. **Documentation** - Document which pattern slugs your theme requires
 3. **Testing** - Test pattern rendering across all environments
 4. **Fallbacks** - Consider what happens if a pattern doesn't exist
 5. **Categories** - Organize patterns into logical categories for easier selection